 Enhancing the character of your window and home.

 Add coloured shapes, patterns and bevelled designs into the glass itself.
-Decorative glass looks beautiful in top hung fanlights – the top sashes of casement windows – as well as feature windows in halls and stairwells.
+The decorative glass looks beautiful in top hung fanlights – the top sashes of casement windows – as well as feature windows in halls and stairwells.
 Coloured glass is similar to stained glass windows, but it doesn’t require leading to hold the glass together.

 A new version of an old classic.

 Stylish strips of lead are a purely visual benefit that can be added to your window in order to make it more aesthetically pleasing.
-There are a range of leaded glass options that suit both modern and traditional houses, including square and diamond designs.
+There is a range of leaded glass options that suit both modern and traditional houses, including square and diamond designs.

 Maintains privacy with distinctive character.